zzhang82/web422/notes/angular-socketio-intro.md

 - Subscribe to the getMessages property of "this.chatService" and push any incoming chats into the "messages" array

-- Declare a "sendMessage()" method that will invoke the "sendMessage" method of "chatService" with the value of "this.currentMessage"
+- Declare a "sendMessage()" method that will invoke the "sendMessage" method of "chatService" with the value of "this.currentMessage" before clearing it for the next entry

 - Destroy the "getMessages" subscription on the ngOnDestroy lifecycle method